bernd-roth/ParkingTicket/README.md

 4. Number of minutes of how long to wait for an incoming SMS until a voice message is going to tell you that no parking ticket was booked
-5. Which parking type should be used (15/30, 30/15 or no alternate booking) If you current location is Vienna (Wien), then alternate booking will be considered So, intervall in main menu will be overriden
+5. Which parking type should be used (15/30, 30/15 or no alternate booking) If your current location is Vienna (Wien), then alternate booking will be considered So, intervall in main menu will be overriden
 6. Point to the main menu and depending on the city that you have chosen in settings choose the time to start the first booking